A well-thought-out postpartum plan for your recovery and care.

 Predicting how we will experience and endure birth and postpartum is near impossible, but planning for both is.

-The power of a (birth) plan:
+The power of a (birth) plan

 If you are an expecting parent, it is likely you have a birth-plan – a careful piece of research on the setting and support you want during your labor and birth.
 These roadmaps give pregnant parents some control over a process that can leave many feeling helpless and overwhelmed.
 They are empowering, especially when created collaboratively with providers we trust and, assuming labor is humming along, they are guideposts for those supporting us through a vulnerable and intense experience.